bimah/currency-exchange/README.md

 ## Technical specification

-* The application is written in React with Webpack as module bundler and Babel as a compiler.
+* The application is written in React with Webpack as module bundler, Babel as a compiler and Typescript.
 * Jest and React Testing Library are used to test the application.

 ### Running the application